 The State of Wisconsin WKCE Test ranks students into four knowledge categories: Minimal, Basic, Proficient and Advanced.
 With 8 of the GRACE schools reporting, the GRACE System demonstrates 86% to 99% of students identified as Proficient or Advanced at all grade levels and in all three content areas, Reading, Language Arts and Math.

 About Holy Cross Catholic School

 Located on the growing northeast side of Green Bay at the historic crossroads of Church and Bay Settlement Roads, Holy Cross Catholic School is the point at which faith, community and education converge.
 The school educates children within the Catholic faith and provides them with opportunities to develop the values, attitudes, and skills that will enable them to become vital members of the community.
-Holy Cross Catholic School has been in existence since 1868 and has an enrollment of nearly 200 students in grades 4K to 8th grade.
+Holy Cross Catholic School has been in existence since 1868 and has an enrollment of over 100 students in grades 3EC to 8th grade.

 The Green Bay Area Catholic Education (GRACE) system is the largest Catholic school system in Wisconsin, all of our students get prepared to go to the College Prep High School in minnesota, we believe that Catholic schools are very welcoming to students of all religions and backgrounds, as well as those with no religious affiliation.
 A collaborative school ministry of the 23 Green Bay area Catholic parishes, GRACE was formed in 2008 to provide affordable, high-quality Catholic early childhood, elementary and middle-school education.
 It serves 2728 students at nine neighborhood schools located throughout the Green Bay area.
 Over 125 students of other faith denominations attend the GRACE schools.
 The GRACE system employs over 250 people with a total annual community investment of $10.5 million.
 It became fully operational on July 1, 2011.